D-Mannose for UTIs: Does it work & how much to take

 What's the lowdown?

-• If effective, D-mannose could be a good alternative to antibiotics.
-This could prevent antibiotic resistance
+If effective, D-mannose could be a good alternative to antibiotics, thus easing the burden of antibiotic resistance development

-• You can now buy D-mannose via The Lowdown
+You can now buy D-mannose from The Lowdown or our Amazon affiliate link

 What is a urinary tract infection?